36 Weeks Pregnant

 36 Weeks Pregnant Is How Many Months?

-36 weeks is eight months pregnant.
-Welcome to the first week of month 9!
-You’re just four weeks away from your due date.
+Welcome to the first week of month nine!
+You’re in the home stretch.
+At 36 weeks, you’re just four weeks away from your due date.

 36 Weeks Pregnant Symptoms

-When you have just four weeks to go, pretty much all your symptoms have to do with the fact that baby’s almost here.
+When you have just four weeks to go, pretty much all your symptoms have to do with the fact that baby is almost here.
 Your 36 weeks pregnant symptoms may include:

 - Better ability to breathe.
 As baby descends into your pelvis, your lungs will have more space, and you’ll be able to breathe more deeply.

 - Pelvic discomfort.
 You’re feeling this one for the same reason you can breathe again!
-Baby’s down low, putting pressure on your pelvis.
-Look out for signs of labor though, including regular, persistent contractions.
+Baby is down low, putting pressure on your pelvis.
+Look out for signs of labor, though, including regular, persistent contractions.

 - Trouble sleeping.
 Finding yourself up at 3 a.m. writing thank-you notes or reorganizing the closet?
 We’ve been there!
 Find some ways to relax even if you aren't getting much shut-eye.